 - Caught driving without insurance or are unable to show proof of your insurance to the authorities.

-What if I don’t have a car or a license?
+Do I still have to file an SR-22 don’t have a car or a license?

 In most cases, yes.
 Your Ohio court order could require you to file an SR-22 as a non-owner alongside a non-owner car insurance policy.
 Your policy and SR-22 proves to the state that you’re carrying the state’s required coverage necessary to reinstate your driver’s license.